lucapette/lucapette.github.com/_posts/2011-03-18-improving-irb-history.markdown

 }
 {% endhighlight %}

-I confess I don’t like a lot the final implementation of the algorithm I wrote.
+I confess I do not like a lot the final implementation of the algorithm I wrote.
 But it does his job: IRB.conf[:AT_EXIT] is an array of proc that irb would call when you leave it.
 Thus, I simply added a proc that willy rewrite your irb history with uniq lines.
 Please tell me if you can do the same using a more elegant solution.

-h2. yaih
+## yaih

 Well, the history commands we talked about could be a nice improvement in your irbrc too.
 I published a gem to share these methods with you.
 Install it with:

 {% highlight ruby %}
 gem install yaih
 {% endhighlight %}

 and then require it in your irbrc.
-I published "yaih":https://github.com/lucapette/yaih just a couple of days ago and it has some lacks.
+I published [yaih](https://github.com/lucapette/yaih) just a couple of days ago and it has some lacks.
 I would like to write some tests for it but I need some suggestion because I don’t know how I can write effective tests in this kind of situation.
 Then I’d like to add some options, especially if someone will kindly suggest me some :)